 "Busy" is not a word in my vocabulary

 Have you ever heard someone say "Oh I'm sorry I have completely ignored you all week, I've just been so busy!"
-Or, if you're like me, you listened to a client say "I've been too busy to email you the 10 things I owe you, but I'd still love my site to launch tomorrow."
+Or, if you're like me, you listened to a client say "I've been too busy to email that thing I owe you, but I'd still love my site to launch tomorrow."

 If a client ignores me for a week, doesn't send content, check in, or ignores my emails - then their site/logo must not be that high on their priority list.
 It's not that they're "busy" - it's that their list includes 10 other items that took all their attention, which isn't fair to either party.
 Why should that client be #1 on my list if their own site isn't?